 ZIP is an archive file format that supports lossless data compression.
 A ".ZIP" file may contain one or more files or directories that may have been compressed.
-Audio Sound Recorder API for .NET comes with embedded support for this format and, apart from being able to manage general compression and decompression of files, allows storing recording sessions inside ZIP files that may be optionally protected with AES encryption.
+Active Sound Recorder comes with embedded support for this format and, apart from being able to manage general compression and decompression of files, allows storing recording sessions inside ZIP files that may be optionally protected with AES encryption.

 ZIP files can be managed through the ZIP COM object accessible through the ZIP property; existing ZIP files can be opened with the ZIP.Open method: this method allows specifying a password that could be used for accessing entries protected through the legacy ZIP 2.0 encryption or through the latest AES encryption: you can know if a ZIP file is protected through the ZIP.IsProtected method.

 You may also create a brand new ZIP file from scratch using the ZIP.Create method: also in this case you would have the option to protect your new ZIP file through encryption.